LKolonias/Minimum-Spanning-Tree/README.md

 make<br>
 ./run<br>

-(Note that LEDA library is needed.)
+(Note that LEDA library is required.)